gonzalo123/scp-cf-lumen/README.md

 $app->run();
 ```

 In summary: Lumen is cool.
 The interface is very similar to Silex.
 I can swap my mind from thinking in Silex to thinking in Lumen easily.
 Blade instead Twig: no problem.
-Service provider are very similar.
-Routing is almost the same.
-Middlewares are much better
+Service providers are very similar.
+Routing is almost the same and Middlewares are much better.
+Nowadays backend is a commodity for me so I don't want to spend to much time working on it.
+I want something that just work.
+Lumen looks like that.